Comparison of Hierarchical Agglomerative Clustering Utilizing an Apriori Itemset Lattice with Term Based Vectors versus Bisec

 Work performed by the author (to be presented at DMIN’06 in June 2006) investigated clustering based on the Boolean intersection of document term sets.
 In this algorithm, documents are associated with terms and the resulting sets of terms are intersected.
 If the intersection of the sets produces a set equal to or larger than a predefined minimum support level, that new set is considered a relevant cluster.
 The algorithm’s first intersections were carried out at a three term level, allowing overlap of clusters at this level.
 Documents that were clustered were removed from further consideration and the process repeated at the two term level.

 Performance for clustering on a collection of the titles of 21,578 new articles range from five to seven minutes depending on the minimum support for cluster size.
 Cluster quality was manually evaluated and appeared reasonable.

 The proposed study will evaluate the author’s previous algorithm on the text body of the same news articles.
 An Apriori approach to term intersection set will be utilized in an attempt to improve performance.

 The quality of the clusters produced will be compared to the results of the Bisecting K-Means Algorithm by examining and contrasting the cohesion and F values of the clusters created, as well as by manual examination.

 Bartman, Casey R., "Comparison of Hierarchical Agglomerative Clustering Utilizing an Apriori Itemset Lattice with Term Based Vectors versus Bisec" (2006).
 Technical Library.
-Paper 70.
+70.